sporto/elm-patterns/src/advanced/opaque-types.md

 ```

 This module allows an application to create a `Config` and update it.
 But if we decide to change how we store the `Config` we can do so without any breaking changes for the caller module using this.

+The next page explains using opaque types for enforcing invariants.